bariskanber/musclesense/README.md

 ![image](https://user-images.githubusercontent.com/12815964/119245568-31236080-bb72-11eb-8e33-fccad5aab35f.png)

-A pure python3 application, it comprises tools to help with the processing and analysis of 3-point Dixon MRI of the lower limbs.
+A pure python3 application, it has been designed to help with the processing and analysis of 3-point Dixon MRI of the lower limbs.
 The following are prerequisites:

 *itk-snap
 Python3